invictus-integration/docs-ifa/framework/components/regextranslation.md

 ### Overview

-The scope of the Regex Translator is to translate a given message using regex and based on the **MacthKey** provided an entity will be retrieved from an Azure Table Storage with the associated translation of the message.
+The scope of the Regex Translator is to translate a given message using regex and based on the **MatchKey** provided an entity will be retrieved from an Azure Table Storage with the associated translation of the message.

 ### Parameters